t-o-k/Useful-POV-Ray-macros/README.md

 Extracts the row vectors vX, vY, vZ and pT from the 4x3 matrix inherent in the transform function TransformFn().

-Vectors that are passed as arguments are set to new values.
+The vectors that are passed as arguments are set to new values.
 Variables for these vectors can be declared with either #local or #declare before calling the macro.

+The 3x3 matrix represented by the resulting vX, vY and vZ vectors is always invertible (i.e. not singular).

 Example: